tcmmichaelb139/dotfiles/README.md

 python3 -m pip install --user --upgrade pynvim

-go to /.config/nvim/plugged/YouCompleteMe/ and do ./install.sh
+go to /.config/nvim/plugged/YouCompleteMe/ and do ./install.sh --clangd-completer

+go to https://github.com/ycm-core/YouCompleteMe to see all possible completers